farlee2121/DevEssentialsBlog/_drafts/2021-12-07-SWEBOK-term-definitions.md

 - A defining excerpt from the book

 <!--
-TODO: Highlight key bits in the swebok excerpts
- -->
+TODO: Add updates referencing this post from my other swebok posts -->